A judge has blocked New York state from enforcing a ban on flavoured vape products.

-The executive order banning the sale of all but tobacco and menthol was issued in September last year.
+The executive order banning the sale of all but tobacco and menthol in New York was issued in September last year.

 The emergency ban was successfully challenged by the Vapor Technology Association (VTA).

-The VTA argued that the move would force vape businesses across the state to close.
+The VTA argued that the New York flavour ban would force vape businesses across the state to close.

 Acting state Supreme Court Justice Catherine Cholakis ruled that the Public Health and Health Planning Council did not have the authority to prohibit the sale of the products.